XxAcielxX/arch-plasma-install/README.md

 options  [Root ID] rw nvidia-drm.modeset=1 nvidia-drm.fbdev=1 rcutree.gp_init_delay=1 nouveau.modeset=0
 ```

-NOTE : If you encounter an issue with a black screen on boot and are using an intel chip you may need to append `i915.modeset=0` aswell.
+> NOTE: If you encounter an issue with a black screen on boot and are using an intel chip you may need to append `i915.modeset=0` aswell.

-NOTE : You may also append `nomodeset` if the above still doesn't work.
+> NOTE: You may also append `nomodeset` if the above still doesn't work.
 Also read below warning!

 > :warning: - **HOWEVER** in my experience `nomodeset` has the undocumented effect of **BREAKING** sleep mode if on. **ONLY** use it if you have to.